 Who should be wearing masks?

-The CDC recommends that all persons over the age of 2 wear masks that cover both their nose and mouth in all public settings and when around persons who do not live in your household.
-This is especially important when we’re in any setting where maintaining 6 feet of social distancing is difficult.
-This is important because COVID-19 can be spread by people who don’t have any obvious symptoms, so they don’t know that they’re infected.
+The CDC recommends that all unvaccinated persons over the age of 2 wear masks that cover both their nose and mouth in all public settings and when around persons who do not live in their household.
+This is especially important in any setting where maintaining 6 feet of social distancing is difficult, since COVID-19 can be spread by people who don’t have any obvious symptoms and who may not know they’re infected.

 - Under the age of 2